Halloween Safety: Tips & Tricks

-“Parents should be speaking with their children about ways to stay safe while trick-or-treating,” explains Seton Harker Heights’ Trauma Program Manager Joy Custer.
+“Parents should talk with their children about the ways to stay safe while trick-or-treating,” explains Joy Custer, program manager of Seton Harker Heights’ Trauma Program.

-Custer outlines important Halloween safety tips to keep in mind this spooky season.
+The following list of important Halloween safety tips was compiled by Custer for all to keep in mind this spooky season.

 Dress the part…but be smart